igorkulman/Kulman.WP8/README.md

 # Kulman.WP8

-Collection of utilities for Windows Phone apps
+Collection of utilities and services for Windows Phone 8 apps

     PM> Install-Package Kulman.WP8